anedun2/RAG_Based_Chat_Application/README.md

 So, based on the above query, it fetches the most similar nodes shown in the heatmap:

-show me a list of ground transportation at boston airport show me boston ground transportation what ground transportation is available in boston
+"show me a list of ground transportation at boston airport show me boston ground transportation what ground transportation is available in boston"

 Now, the Response Synthesizer reiterates and refines the answer based on the context and gives the following response: